 For the latest reports, publications and other resources on coastal resilience in the Southeast Atlantic US, visit the Coastal Resilience Resource Library on the Conservation Gateway.

 Related Stories and News

-• Enough Pie, a network of residents, artists, businesses and activists, committed to equitable and just growth. has assembled a team of artists, scientists, organizations and thought leaders to shine a light on rising waters through public art, parades, lectures, and events for the Awakening V: King Tide.
+A network of residents, artists, businesses and activists, committed to equitable and just growth has assembled a team to shine a light on rising waters through public art, parades, lectures, and events for the Awakening V: King Tide.

 The Wildlife Conservation Society (WCS) Climate Adaptation Fund just released a new report, 14 Solutions to Problems Climate Change Poses for Conservation, which features six previously funded projects at TNC.
 Check it out for inspiration!

 The recently released St. Marys Flood Resiliency Project is the result of a collaborative effort to assess the coastal community’s hazards and flood vulnerability through community outreach and engagement and report on progress with their community rating system Read more…

 Florida is considered one of the most vulnerable and at-risk states to sea level rise, tropical storms, and variations in precipitation levels.
 In fact, just weeks before Hurricane Matthew made landfall as a Category 1 Hurricane, Miami-Dade County released a...